AlexanderMac/faraway-chal/README.md

 #### Challenge-response protocol:

-I haven't found any RFC document related to the protocol format and flow on the Internet.
+I haven't found any RFC specification related to the protocol format and data flow on the Internet.
 So I've created a simple protocol by myself.
-This protocol operates with the binary data in the format `code:json`, where the `code` is the name of the message and the `json` is the data.
-There are three JSON schemes, one schema for each message.
+This protocol works with binary encoded data in gob format.
+There are three struct types, one type for each type of the message.

 #### Data flow